Manuel-Steinberg/Audit/Design.md

 - [ ] use the right mark-up
 - [ ] do not split login process
 - [ ] use input types!
+- [ ] use autofocus wisely, e.g., above the fold only
 - [ ] use `spellcheck="true"` for certain inputs
 - [ ] use `search` as input type for search to get the “clear” button
 - [ ] use roles when necessary